wbyoung/jsi/_posts/00-07-04-testing.md

 If you haven't already started looking into testing, take a look today.

 Testing with Mocha, Chai, and Karma will require a bit of setup.
-Ask and you shall receive (the appropriate resources aren't yet up on the Internet).
+Fortunately, you can set this up very easily with [Caribou][caribou].
 Also, the unit test helpers won't work with Mocah, but there's another way you can isolate pieces of an application for testing.

 Make sure you can answer the following questions: